orijtech/nodejs-spanner/README.md

 This package has been instrumented with [OpenTelemetry](https://opentelemetry.io/docs/languages/js/) for tracing.
 Make sure to firstly import and enable
 OpenTelemetry before importing this Spanner library.

+> :warning: **Make sure that the OpenTelemetry imports are the first before importing the Spanner library**

 To test out trace examination, you can use the Zipkin tracing service like this.

 ```javascript